 At first our protagonist, Nora, seems like a bit of a ditz.
-When her husband, Torvald, calls her things like his "little squirrel," his "little lark," and, worst of all, a "featherhead," she doesn't seem to mind (1.5-1.16).
+When her husband, Torvald, calls her things like his "little squirrel," his "little lark," and, worst of all, a "featherhead" (ouch), she doesn't seem to mind (1.5-1.16).
 In fact she seems to enjoy and even play into it.

-Rather than being the spendthrift that both Torvald and Christine accuse her of, she's actually quite thrifty indeed.
+Rather than being the spendthrift that both Torvald and Christine accuse her of, Nora's actually pretty dang thrifty.
 She's been secretly working odd jobs and even skimming money from her allowance to pay back the debt.
 Later on we learn that Nora was so determined to save her husband that she committed fraud to do so.
 This choice shows that Nora is both daring and tenacious.
 She values love over the law.
-When her secret is revealed we know that, beneath the ditzy character she plays for her husband, there's a whole other Nora waiting to come out.
+When her secret is revealed we know that, beneath the ditzy character she plays for her husband, there's a whole other (highly competent) Nora waiting to come out.

-There was never any chance of the wonderful thing she'd hoped and feared.
+There was never any chance of her experiencing the wonderful thing she'd hoped and feared for.
 She tells her husband, "Our home has been nothing but a playroom.
 I have been your doll-wife, just as at home I was papa's doll-child" (3.286).
 In the end, Nora has a sort of spiritual awakening.
 She walks out into the night alone but, for perhaps the first time in her life, she's on the path to becoming a fully realized, fully independent human being.